jbloomlab/phydms/docs/phydms_logoplot.rst

 Plotting differential preferences
 ++++++++++++++++++++++++++++++++++
 Using the ``--diffprefs`` option plots the differential amino-acid preferences that can be inferred by ``phydms`` using ``--diffprefsbysite``.
 For each site, there is a logo stack with the height of each amino-acid single-letter code proportional to the differential preference :math:`\Delta\pi_{r,a}`.
 The y-scale is determined by ``--diffprefheight``; note that the maximum possible height in each direction is one if the amino-acid preferences are completely shifted.

 Here is an example::

-    phydms_logoplot --diffprefs diffprefsbysite.txt diffprefs_logplot.pdf --nperline 72
+    phydms_logoplot --diffprefs diffprefsbysite.txt diffprefs --nperline 72

 .. image:: diffprefs_logoplot.pdf
    :width: 95%